Economic history of India

-India experienced per-capita GDP growth in the high medieval era, coinciding with the Delhi Sultanate in the north and the Vijayanagara Empire in the south.
-By the late 17th century, most of the Indian subcontinent had been reunited under the Mughal Empire, which for a time became the largest economy and manufacturing power in the world, producing about a quarter of global GDP, before fragmenting and being conquered over the next century.
-Bengal Subah, the empire's wealthiest province, that solely accounted for 40% of Dutch imports outside the west, had an advanced, productive agriculture, textile manufacturing and shipbuilding, in a period of proto-industrialization.
+India experienced per-capita GDP growth in the high medieval era, coinciding with the Delhi Sultanate.
+By the late 17th century, most of the Indian subcontinent had been united under the Mughal Emperor Aurangzeb, which for a time Maddison estimates became the largest economy and manufacturing power in the world, producing about a quarter of global GDP, before fragmenting and being conquered over the next century.